sorooshsanatkhani/LAA-AF-Stroke/README.md

-# Hemodynamic Indices and Shape-Based Models of Left Atrial Appendage to Enhance Stroke Prediction in Atrial Fibrillation
+# Subject-Specific Factors Affecting Particle Residence Time Distribution of Left Atrial Appendage in Atrial Fibrillation:
+A Computational Model-Based Study

 ## Abstract
 Background: Atrial fibrillation (AF) is a prevalent arrhythmia, that causes thrombus formation, ordinarily in the left atrial appendage (LAA).
 The conventional metric of stroke risk stratification, CHA2DS2-VASc score, does not account for LAA morphology or hemodynamics.
 We showed in our previous study that residence time distribution (RTD) of blood-borne particles in the LAA and its associated calculated variables (i.e., mean residence time, tm, and asymptotic concentration, C∞) have the potential to improve CHA2DS2-VASc score.
 The purpose of this research was to investigate the effects of the following potential confounding factors on LAA tm and C∞: (1) pulmonary vein flow waveform pulsatility, (2) non-Newtonian blood rheology and hematocrit level, and (3) length of the simulation.
 Methods: Subject-Specific data including left atrial (LA) and LAA cardiac computed tomography, cardiac output (CO), heart rate, and hematocrit level were gathered from 25 AF subjects.
 We calculate LAA tm and C∞ based on series of computational fluid dynamics (CFD) analyses.